apache/royale-docs/libraries/library-basics.md

 permalink: /libraries/library-basics
 ---

-# Royale Libraries
+# Royale libraries

 A bit about Royale libraries.
 What they are, how to use them and how to create them.

 Royale libraries are packaged in `swc` files.
 A `swc` file is a zipped archive which contains the following:
 1. A `catalog.xml` which describes what is in the archive.
 2. A `library.swf` file which is binary representation of the code structure in Flash format.
-This is read by the compiler to determine type information and code flow.
+The compiler reads this file to determine type information and code flow.
-3. Optionally, a `js` folder which contains compiled javascript code which can be run by a javascript runtime
+3. Optionally, a `js` folder which contains compiled JavaScript code which a JavaScript runtime can run.

-## Types of Libraries
+## Types of libraries
 There are two basic library types:
-1. Compiled Code Libraries
+1. Compiled Code libraries
 2. Typedef libraries

 There is no obvious way to tell the difference.
-Both have a `.swc` extension, although typedef libraries will not have any `js` code included and will generally be smaller.
+Both have a `.swc` extension, although typedef libraries do not have any `js` code included and will generally be smaller.

-### Compiled Code Libraries
+### Compiled Code libraries
-Compiled code libraries are libraries which contain code that will end up in your compiled application (assuming you use that code).
-These can be code that you might use internally across multiple projects, or it can be a library that was compiled by someone else.
-Much of the Royale framework is compiled into `swc` files that are used in applications.
+Compiled code libraries contain code that will end up in your compiled application (assuming you use that code).
+A library can contain code that you might use internally across multiple projects, or it can be a library that someone else compiled, and that provides functions that some part of your application needs.
+Much of the Royale framework is compiled into `swc` files that applications use.

 Compiled code libraries are created using the `compc` compiler.
-[See here for detailed instructions on how to create one.](libraries/compiled-code-libraries)
+See [detailed instructions on how to create one](libraries/compiled-code-libraries).

 ### Typedef libraries
-Typedef libraries are libraries which define the types of different classes, but contain no code that would be added to an application.
-Typedef libraries are used for core Web APIs and third party javascript libraries which could be included in applications as separate javascript files (such as jQuery).
+Typedef libraries define the types of different classes, but contain no code that would be added to an application.
+Typedef libraries hold core Web APIs and third party JavaScript libraries which could be included in applications as separate JavaScript files (such as jQuery).
 Typedef libraries are similar to Typescript `d.ts` files.

 Typedef libraries are created using the `externc` compiler.
-(TODO add sample configs for doing this)
+(TODO add sample configs for doing this.)

-For completeness sake: There's a third class of libraries which you would generally not need to deal with.
-That's the GCL library included in Royale.
-It has the type definitions for Google Closure Library, but the actual code that might be used comes from the Google Closure Library javascript files.
+For completeness' sake: There's a third class of libraries which you would generally not need to deal with.
+That's the `GCL library` included in Royale.
+It has the type definitions for Google Closure Library, but the actual code that your application might use comes from the Google Closure Library JavaScript files.
 (TODO -- edit this for accuracy)

-## Using SWC Libraries
+## Using SWC libraries

-To use `swc` libraries, you include the `swc` file in your project.
-Royale framework `swc`s are made available automatically, but you can include any `swc` you want by adding the file.
-To use compiled code libraries, you should specify the containing folder using `library-path` and/or `js-library-path`.
+To use a `swc` library, include the `swc` file in your project.
+Royale framework `swc`s are available automatically, but you can include any `swc` you want by adding the file.
+To use compiled code libraries, specify the containing folder using `library-path` and/or `js-library-path`.
 (TODO add links to compiler arguments)

-## Creating SWC Libraries
+## Creating SWC libraries

 TODO fill this out